reconquest/sould/README.md

 ### Setup post-receive hook

+You should create a post-receive hook which will send mirror name and clone url to sould server.

-Generally, post-receive hook should look like this:
+Generally, hook should look like this:

 ```bash
 #!/bin/sh